Te Mahoe

 Te Mahoe is a rural settlement in the Whakatāne District and Bay of Plenty Region of New Zealand's North Island, next to Lake Matahina.

-The community consists of about 150 people, including 30 families in the village at the base of the Lake Matahina Dam.
-Locals describe the community has close-knit and centred around the local school.
+In 2018, the larger community consisted of about 150 people, including 30 families in the village at the base of the Lake Matahina Dam.
+Locals describe the community as close-knit and centred around the local school.

 History

 Hone Tuwhare

 Poet Hone Tuwhare lived in Te Mahoe during the 1950s and 1960s with his wife, writer Jean McCormack, and their three sons.
 He worked as a boiler-maker on the construction of the Matahina hydroelectric dam.

 In 1962, the Whakatane Beacon newspaper published one of Tuwhare's poems.
 It began: